 Explore the Town

 The town of Jericó is home to a wealth of museums and historical points of interest.
-The real star of the show here, though, is the town itself, which must be one of the most beautiful pueblos in Colombia.
+The real star of the show here, though, is the town itself, which must be one of the most beautiful pueblos in Antioquia.
 Every street and corner is worthy of a photograph.
 Within the town, you can spot typical architecture in the colonización antioqueña and republicana styles.